-The confusion about this arose in the early 1960s because a serious interaction occurred only infrequently, and it was not understood or distinguished from the pressor response to tyramine***.
+The confusion about this arose in the early 1960s because a serious interaction with IMI occurred only infrequently, and it was not understood or distinguished from the pressor response to tyramine*.
 The ST reaction only occurs sometimes because imipramine is a relatively weak SRI and therefore in smaller doses, or in people who have low blood levels, it does not cause excessive serotonin-mediated side effects or toxicity.
-However, the blood level only must go up a little and then symptoms of increasing serotonin-mediated side-effects or overt serotonin toxicity rapidly develop.
-An overdose of imipramine combined with an MAOI will frequently lead to serious ST and may well prove fatal.
-A recent example of a fatal case is provided in the case reported by Otte et al. .
-Note: this patient would almost certainly not have died had they known how to diagnose and treat ST (which, frankly, they should have known, especially since the incident was at a ‘teaching’ hospital).
+However, the blood level only needs go up a little and then symptoms of increasing serotonin-mediated side-effects or overt serotonin toxicity rapidly develop.
+An overdose of imipramine combined with an MAOI will frequently lead to serious ST and may prove fatal.
+An example of a fatal case is provided in the report by Otte et al. .

-So, imipramine is ‘on the cusp’ SRI-potency-wise.
-Drugs more potent than imipramine as SRIs is are highly likely to precipitate ST and drugs that are significantly less potent do not do so (there is more detailed consideration of this in various of my peer-reviewed papers).
+Iimipramine is ‘on the cusp’ SRI-potency-wise.
+Drugs more potent than imipramine as SRIs are likely to precipitate ST and drugs that are significantly less potent do not (there is more detailed consideration of this in various of my peer-reviewed papers).

-Because the relative SRI potency of these different drugs (TCAs and opioids like pethidine etc.) was not recognized back in the 1960s, and those reactions were confused with the pressor response, this lead to uncertainty and a blanket prohibition about combining these two classes of drugs (which is still repeated in many sources), and about analgesics and anaesthesia.
-Modern knowledge resolves these uncertainties even if some current texts have not quite caught up yet.
+Because the relative SRI potency of these different drugs (TCAs and opioids like pethidine etc.) was not recognized back in the 1960s, and those reactions were confused with the pressor response, this led to uncertainty and a blanket prohibition about combining these two classes of drugs (which is still repeated in many sources), and about analgesics and anaesthesia.
+Modern knowledge resolves these uncertainties even if some current texts have not caught up yet.

-The simple requirement is to learn and remember which drugs are in fact significantly potent SRIs — which competent clinicians probably know already.
-This would be very easy if drugs were labelled correctly according to their pharmacological properties, but that is not so because they are labelled more according to marketing imperatives, not pharmacology.
+The simple requirement is to learn and remember which drugs are significantly potent SRIs — which competent clinicians probably know already.
+This would be easy if drugs were labelled correctly according to their pharmacological properties, but that is not the case, because they are labelled more according to marketing imperatives, not pharmacology.
 Nevertheless, it is not that difficult to sort the sheep from the goats (see below).

-Obviously, all the ‘SSRIs’ and the ‘SNRIs’ are ruled out.
+Obviously, the ‘SSRIs’ and the ‘SNRIs’ are ruled out.